Adamson House: Eminent domain and plans for beach parking

 After the death of her husband, Rhoda Rindge Adamson continued to live in the house until her own death in April 1962.
 After her death, her heirs announced plans to build a $10–12 million "deluxe Waikiki-type beach resort" on the 13 acre site, while preserving the house as an art and history museum.
-The State of California, however, filed an eminent domain lawsuit in 1966, seeking to raze the house and turn it into beach parking.
-The state won its eminent domain lawsuit and purchased the property from the Adamson estate at the $2.69 million valuation set by the court.
+The State of California, however, filed an eminent domain lawsuit in 1966, seeking to raze the house and convert it into beach parking.
+The state won its eminent domain lawsuit and purchased the property from the Adamson estate for $2.69 million, a valuation set by the court.